ThiagoMarianoMelo/ThiagoMarianoMelo/README.md

 :house_with_garden: I’m from Belo Horizonte/Brazil.

-:computer: Currently studying SQL and Python
+:computer: Currently Working as mainframe analyst.

-:outbox_tray: 2022 Goals: Create news projects and find a new Internship